jarle/remix-adonisjs-docs/docs/technical-details/accessing-services.md

 ```

-This should give you type safe access to your services from the container in your remix application.
+This should give you type safe access to your services from the container in your React Router application.

 Here is an example of how it is now possible to access the `user_service` instance: